Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 Just taking a first glance at other big American cities like Denver, the physical appearance is almost eerily similar compared to the Canadian city of Calgary.
 Both are located near the Rockies and oil rigs, and both act as prominent western frontier towns.

-Due to the different policies that were implemented during the oil and recession-related crises of the 1970s and 1980s, Denver was able to achieve rapid development, while Calgary was struggling to keep up, however.
+Due to the oil dependency and U.S. foreign policy that was implemented during the oil and recession-related crises of the 1970s and 1980s, Denver was able to achieve rapid development, while Calgary was struggling to keep up.
 Despite its growing population, Calgary's GDP is about one-third that of Denver's.

-The cost of living in Calgary is 24 percent less expensive than Denver, with the average cost of living totaling just under $2,800 per month for one person in Denver versus around $2,100 in Calgary.
+The cost of living in Calgary is 25 percent less expensive than in Denver, with the average cost of living totaling just under $2,800 per month for one person in Denver versus around $2,100 in Calgary.

 Seattle vs. Vancouver